Program Training

 Within the first month of the program, postdoctoral fellows complete an Individual Development Plan (IDP).
 The aim of the IDP is to help each postdoctoral fellow identify professional goals and objectives, assess their skillset relative to their career goals, and develop a plan to acquire the skills and competencies needed to achieve short- and long-term career objectives.

 Each postdoctoral fellow participates in various clinical service delivery training experiences.
 An emphasis is placed on building advanced skills and competencies.
 Postdoctoral fellows participate in supervised rotations either in UF Health Psychology Specialties or within the UF Health Shands Teaching Hospital.
-Fellows obtain a large majority (80-90%) of their training within specific programs (i.e., Clinical Child and Pediatric Psychology, Clinical Health Psychology, and Clinical Neuropsychology).
+Fellows obtain a large majority (80-90%) of their training within specific programs (i.e., Clinical Health Psychology, and Clinical Neuropsychology).
 The postdoctoral fellow rotates with different supervisors in different clinics, thus providing opportunities to work with a variety of faculty and gain a breadth and depth of experience within their program.
 Finally, many of our postdoctoral fellows also gain supervised training in the delivery of outpatient therapy services through UF Health Psychology Specialties.

 Specific activities that postdoctoral fellows participate in include the following: